thenileshmishra/github-repo/README.md

 - 🔍 Search GitHub repositories with real-time results
 - 📱 Responsive design that works on all devices
-- 🎨 Modern UI with Tailwind CSS
+- 🎨 Clean and modern UI with CSS Modules
 - ⚡ Fast and efficient search using GitHub's API
 - 📊 View repository details including stars, forks, and language
 - 🔄 Infinite scroll pagination for search results